zcyy0/Long-horizon-agent-rl-craftax/README.md

   of similar size (one sits right at p=0.05) with caution.
 - Training so far happens on the surface floor only; the dungeon results are transfer and few-shot studies.
 Stages 4 and 5 are the open half of the program.
-- One game, one model size (4B), 40-turn episodes.
-What is a result here is a hypothesis anywhere else.

 ## Where to read next